GoogleCloudPlatform/community/tutorials/cloud-asset-inventory-auto-label-resources/index.md

 You must set up a Google Cloud project (with billing enabled) to host the resources in this tutorial.
 For shell commands, Google Cloud Shell is assumed to be the execution environment.

-1. Use the Cloud Console to [create a new project](https://cloud.google.com/resource-manager/docs/creating-managing-projects#creating_a_project) to host the resources in this tutorial (Pub/Sub for the Asset Inventory Real-time Notifications, Cloud Function).
+1. Use the Cloud Console to [create a new project](https://cloud.google.com/resource-manager/docs/creating-managing-projects#creating_a_project) to host the resources in this tutorial (Pub/Sub for the Asset Inventory Real-time Notifications, Cloud Functions).
 Choose a proper billing account to enable the billing for the project during the creation step.
 Note the project ID.

 1. [Launch a Cloud Shell session](https://cloud.google.com/shell/docs/launching-cloud-shell#launching_from_the_console) from the Console.